RiteshChugani/LSTM_Stock_Predictor/README.md

 Which window size works best for the model?
->Window size of 10 works best for the model.
+>Window size of 1 day works best for the model as the loss is the lowest.
+>With Window size of 1 day the loss basis Closing Prices is 0.0335 and the Loss basis Fear and Greed Index is 0.1556

+>With Window size of 10 days the Loss basis Closing Prices is 0.0886 and the Loss basis Fear and Greed Index is 0.3022

 - - -